 For the six years from 2016 to 2021, there has been an increase each year in annual small-scale PV uptake, including over 2020-2021, defying disruptions from the COVID-19 pandemic.
-However, based on data from the first 10 months of 2022, this year is estimated to be the first in recent times to see a reduction in installed PV capacity.
-This is likely the result of a range of factors, some of which are expected to be temporary, including:
+However, 2022 saw a reduction in installed PV capacity, likely the result of a range of transient factors, including:

-- The stagnation of capital cost decline. - Lower FiT rates. - A shift in household expenditure from home improvements to recreation and leisure as a result of the lifting of Covid-19 pandemic restrictions. - Higher than average and persistent wet weather. - Increased consumer uncertainty and cost of living pressures. - Scarcity of available installers and tradespeople due to work restrictions and supply chain constraints.
+- The stagnation of capital cost decline. - Lower feed-in tariff (FIT) rates. - Wetter than average and persistent wet weather. - Increased consumer uncertainty and cost of living pressures. - Scarcity of available installers and tradespeople and supply chain constraints.